Anilkumarsunkesula/vsts/sudheer/ansible-playbook.md

-Step 2.
-Public and Private keys should have been generated and are stored in the directory /root/.ssh/.
+**Step 1.** Public and Private keys should have been generated and are stored in the directory /root/.ssh/.
 Public key need to be copied to authorized keys file, which gives Ansible access to login into the managed node.

 **Note:** In this example Ansible control machine and the managed node is the same server.
 If authorized_keys file is already available, overwrite it with the public key or a new file is generated.